A Discussion with Toni Townes-Whitley

 Annual Meeting & Community Leadership Awards

-The Loudoun Chamber is excited to celebrate it’s Annual Meeting & Community Leadership Awards on March 3, 2022.
-We will honor top business and community leaders and celebrate the success of the Chamber’s 2021 Board of Directors Chair, Stacey Metcalfe, Morven Park, and welcome in our 2022 Board.
-View 2022 Finalists
+The Loudoun Chamber celebrated it’s Annual Meeting & Community Leadership Awards on March 3, 2022.
+We honored top business and community leaders and celebrated the success of the Chamber’s 2021 Board of Directors Chair, Stacey Metcalfe, Morven Park, and welcome in our 2022 Board.

 The 40th Annual Chamber Classic has been Loudoun County’s premier business golf tournament for nearly four decades.
 Held at The Club at Creighton Farms, the Chamber Classic offers our sponsors tremendous marketing exposure, and an incomparable day of golf on this Jack Nicklaus designed course.
 If your company’s target market includes senior level executives and business owners who have a passion for the game of golf, we invite you to consider an Annual Chamber Classic sponsorship.